 Southwestern Brown Rice SaladCourse: SidesCuisine: AmericanDifficulty: Easy

-This is a terrific make-ahead dish that is healthful, gluten-free, vegetarian and it keeps very well in the fridge for several days.
+This Southwestern Brown Rice Salad is a flavorful make-ahead dish that is healthful, gluten-free, vegetarian.
+It also keeps very well in the fridge for several days.
 Share this at your next potluck or family barbecue!
 This recipe make a large batch of this rice salad, so please adjust the amount of ingredients according to your needs.

 - For the dressing